AB-BLAST 3.0 is a powerful

 into FASTA using your own routines

-or to using the gb2fasta and gt2fasta programs mentioned above.
+or use the gb2fasta and gt2fasta programs mentioned above.

-All of the above parsers can read from standard input (sometimes signified by a single dash, “-”),
+All of the above parsers can read from standard input (signified by a hyphen, “-”),

-so their input files can be maintained on disk in compressed format and dynamically zcat-ed or gunzip-ed
+so their input files can be maintained on disk in compressed format and streamed

-if a dash is needed to specify standard input for the required input file name argument,
+if a hyphen is needed to specify standard input for the input file name,

 some of these programs require that a double-dash (--)

-be specified on the command line before the single-dash.
+be entered on the command line before the single-dash.

-This double-dash signifies the end of the command line options and the
+This double-dash signifies the end of options and the

 Once a source database is in FASTA format,